 Assessment is by oral and poster presentations, short reports and a translational perspectives leaflet.
 The research project is assessed by an oral presentation and written dissertation.

-A minimum of 2:1 in a relevant science-related BSc.
+2:1 in a relevant science undergraduate degree.
+A 2:2 may be considered with strong performance in research-related modules.
 We also welcome medical graduates as well as UK medical undergraduates wishing to intercalate.

 English language requirements

 IELTS grades of 7.0, with a minimum of 7.0 in listening and no less than 6.0 in the other components.